ambaxter/bbolt-rs/README.md

 Currently not supported:
 * Tx.copy
-* No freelist sync
 * Compact
 * Most of the main application
-* File open timeout
-* A variety of DB Options
+* A variety of DB Options including
+  * no freelist sync
+  * file open timeout
+* Panic handling during bench

 ## TODO